-When a) the FERC, or another federal or state regulatory body, or a federal advisory committee, or b) the NAESB Advisory Council, or c) a Board committee or task force, advises NAESB that it wishes NAESB to consider adopting a standard or standards:
+When a) the FERC, or another federal or state agency, or a federal advisory committee, or b) the NAESB Advisory Council, advises NAESB that it wishes NAESB to consider adopting a standard or standards:

 The Staff shall forward this request to the EC, which shall consider the request in the ordinary process set forth for proposed standards

-The EC shall thereafter regularly advise the Board regarding the EC’s progress on the request.
+The EC shall thereafter regularly inform the Board regarding the EC’s progress on the request.

-If the EC chooses to not take action on the request, it timely shall advise the Board of the specific reason or reasons that it has not done so.
+If the EC chooses to not take action on the request, it timely shall inform the Board of the specific reason or reasons that it has not done so.

-The board shall take the EC’s proposed position under advisement and take such action it deems appropriate.
+The Board shall take the EC’s proposed position under advisement and take such action as it deems appropriate, consistent with the NAESB governing documents.